JohnnyVM/simple_dict/README.md

 ### Comments
-A lot of things can be improved... may be create a init function that produce tabes of size 2^n? you can rmeove the % operator by & more efficient
+A lot of things can be improved... may be create a init function that produce tabes of size 2^n? then you can remove the % operator by &, more efficient

 ---

 ### Caveats

-If the dict is manually initialized wth length 1 fail
+You can found bugs

 ---
 ### Dependencies